pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`follow_path`

-This code example demonstrates how to create a sprite in the Arcade library that follows a predefined path.
-The Enemy class defines a sprite that moves along a series of specified points.
-The update method calculates the angle and distance to the next point and updates the sprite's position accordingly.
-This concept of having a sprite follow a path is commonly used in game development to create movement patterns for enemy characters or other game entities.
+This example demonstrates how to create a sprite, specifically an enemy sprite, that follows a predetermined path in a game using the Arcade library.
+It defines an `Enemy` class that inherits from the `arcade.Sprite` class and implements an update function to control the sprite's movements along a specified list of positions.
+The path is determined by a list of (x, y) coordinates, and the sprite's speed is also taken into account to ensure smooth transitions between path points.
+The sprite calculates the angle and distance to the next point in its path and uses trigonometry functions to update its position accordingly.
+When the sprite reaches the end of the path, it loops back to the beginning.
+In this particular example, the player sprite follows the mouse cursor, and a robot enemy sprite moves along a square-shaped path.

 full_screen_example.py
 ----------------------